 On the fourth day, students picked a specific person to research.
 Using differentiated templates, they spent the next four days recording information about that person.

 Present a Wax Museum

-During the last week or so, kids prepared for a wax museum.
+During the last week or so, kids participated in a wax museum project.
 They created a timeline for their person.
 Then they turned it into a monologue and practiced.
 For the grand finale, each member of the class dressed as their famous person, stood in an open area, and greeted guests with their monologues.

 Now Ms. Sneed was really grinning.
 “I can’t wait to show these biography lesson plans to my co-teacher!” she said.
 “They will make our unit cohesive – and compelling.”

 Over the course of her career, Ms. Sneed realized that there were 6 steps to enjoy teaching.
 In order to survive, she had to organize, plan, and simplify.
 Then, to thrive, Ms. Sneed needed to learn, engage, and finally – dive in!
 Follow the Fabulous Teaching Adventures of Ms. Sneed and learn how you can enjoy teaching too.